Stephen Nedoroscik: Personal life

-Nedoroscik has been in a relationship with retired gymnast Tess McCracken, who also competed for the Penn State Nittany Lions, since July 4, 2016.
-They are college sweethearts, having met as incoming freshmen while participating in student-athlete orientation.
-The couple currently resides in Sarasota, Florida, with their orange tabby Kyushu.
+Nedoroscik resides in Sarasota, Florida.
+He was in a relationship with retired gymnast Tess McCracken, who also competed for the Penn State Nittany Lions, from July 2016 until January 2026.
+They were college sweethearts, having met as incoming freshmen while participating in student-athlete orientation.

 During broadcast competitions and appearances, Nedoroscik sends non-verbal greetings to his loved ones by gently tugging on his right ear.
 It originated as a signal to his grandfather and shares similarities to Carol Burnett's signature gesture at the end of every episode of her self-titled television series.

 Nedoroscik has been described as humble and down-to-earth.
 Michael Meagher, one of his high school teachers, said, "I remember a story: Senior year, he's always in school, never missing a day, he's missed two or three in a row, and he came back to school.
 I said, 'Stephen, where the heck have you been?'
 And he said, 'I was at the Junior Olympics.'
 I said, 'come on ... doing what?
 He says, 'I'm in gymnastics and I competed in the pommel horse.'
 I said, 'well, how did you do?'
 He said 'I won,' so just like that, you would've never known this kid, not braggadocious, not talking a story, just going out and doing his thing."

 Outside of gymnastics, Nedoroscik enjoys playing chess, video games—particularly Rocket League—solving sudoku, and the Rubik's Cube; for the latter, he has a personal record of 8.664 seconds.
 In May 2025 Nedoroscik participated in PogChamps 6, where he lost in the semi-finals to Eberechi Eze.

+In July 2026, Nedoroscik served as the best man for Canadian Olympian and fellow Penn State gymnast Samuel Zakutney.